ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 evaluation: individual models display a variety of biases depending on model set-up, initial conditions, forcings and implementation; comparing model data to observational data, these biases have a significantly lower statistical impact when using a multi-model ensemble.
-ESMValTool has the capability of computing a number of multi-model statistical measures: using the preprocessor module ``multi_model_statistics`` will enable the user to ask for either a multi-model ``mean``, ``median``, ``max``, ``min``, ``std_dev``, and / or ``pXX.YY`` with a set
+ESMValCore has the capability of computing a number of multi-model statistical measures: using the preprocessor module ``multi_model_statistics`` will enable the user to ask for either a multi-model ``mean``, ``median``, ``max``, ``min``, ``std_dev``, and / or ``pXX.YY`` with a set